pgmjah/blitz/README.md

 ## Changelog

+* 0.0.9 - Moved git repo to github.

 * 0.0.8 - Fixed some wordings in admin/server.

 * 0.0.7 - Added multi-submit per turn, so users can buzz repeatedly each turn (very dangerous).